microsoft/promptflow-resource-hub/README.md

 Search for `promptflow` in the VS code extension marketplace and install the extension.

-More information about the SDK installation can be found [here](https://marketplace.visualstudio.com/items?itemName=prompt-flow.prompt-flow).
+More information about the extension can be found [here](https://marketplace.visualstudio.com/items?itemName=prompt-flow.prompt-flow).

+## Practicing
+Go to the [sample gallery](./sample_gallery), you can find more samples here, you can follow the tutorial to start practicing on a specific use case.